Armyrat60/SquadJS-admin-camera-warnings/README.md

 ## Description

-The `AdminCameraWarnings` plugin provides comprehensive in-game notifications and Discord alerts when admins enter/leave admin camera, with configurable messages, cooldowns, enhanced tracking features, and automatic updates via the SquadJS AutoUpdater system.
-This enhanced version includes new features for disconnect tracking, stealth monitoring, and flexible notification targeting.
+The `AdminCameraWarnings` plugin provides comprehensive in-game notifications and Discord alerts when admins enter/leave admin camera, with enhanced tracking features and automatic updates via the SquadJS AutoUpdater system.
+This v2.0.0 enhanced version includes new features for disconnect tracking, stealth monitoring, flexible notification targeting, and simplified configuration for better consistency.

 ## Features